-Psychology, Mental Health Nursing or Social WorkWatch
+Psychology, Mental Health Nursing or Social WorkWatch this thread

 Some background info: I originally planned to study Psychology with a view to working in Psychotherapy or Clinical Psychology later on.
 This route is notoriously competitive, and would take a very long time to break into the profession, if at all.
 I noticed that many postgrad programs for Psychotherapy training (CBT, Family Therapy, Child and Adolescent Psychotherapy, etc) stipulate a 'core profession' as a pre-requisite for entry onto the course.
 The core professions are Mental Health Nursing, Social Work and OT.
 Further research led me to consider Mental Health Nursing as a possible route into this kind of work.
 It seems a varied and interesting career in its own right too, with opportunities for progression.